This post demonstrates how to work with variations on R functions using a few examples with

 More Examples and Explanations

-The previous example is a bit boring.
-Here are some more interesting variations on R functions that I’ve worked with thus far.
+Here are some additional variations on R functions that I’ve worked with thus far.

 We see there is a variation from the default where